 When all you want to do is be notified when you have a new e-mail message the last thing you want is software chugging along in the background using up valuable system memory.
 Fortunately, the programs are lightweight in nature.

-Here’s our recommendations.
+We make the following recommendations captured in a legendary LinuxLinks-style chart.
 All of the programs are free and open source goodness.

 Even if you happy using your mobile phone to receive mail notifications, it’s handy to have notifications go to your desktop too.

 Let’s explore the 6 mail notification tools at hand.
 Click the links in the table below to learn about each tool.